Stefan Żywotko

-Stefan Żywotko ([ˈstɛ.fan ˈʐɨ.vɔt.ko]; 9 January 1920 – 10 February 2022) was a Polish football coach.
+Stefan Żywotko ([ˈstɛ.fan ˈʐɨ.vɔt.ko]; 9 January 1920 – 10 February 2022) was a Polish football manager and player.
 He spent his entire coaching career in Poland and Algeria.
 His fourteen-year tenure as manager of JS Kabylie led to seven Algerian league titles, two African Cup of Champions titles, and a reputation as one of the greatest Polish/Algerian football managers.

 Early life

 Żywotko was born on 9 January 1920, in Zniesienie, which was then a suburb of Lwów in the Second Polish Republic, shortly following Polish independence.
 Near the end of World War II, he left Lwów to join the 4th Reserve Cavalry Regiment in Hrubieszów.
 When the war ended, his unit moved first to Warsaw, and then to Koszalin for demobilization.
 When Lwów was assigned to the Ukrainian SSR at the end of the war, Żywotko found himself homeless, and eventually settled in Szczecin, where he was joined by his parents.
 In Szczecin, Żywotko lived in a business flat, while working as a manager in a cold meat factory.